GenevieveRichards/E.coli-Network-Prototype/README.md

 # E.coli-Network-Prototype

-Shiny app used for UI Prototyping purposes
+Shiny app used for UI Prototyping purposes.

+To Run this app you need to